Negar Khan

-Negar Khan (born 18 July 1984; also credited as Nigar Khan) is an Iranian-born Norwegian actress.
+Negar Khan (also credited as Nigar Khan) is an Iranian-born Norwegian actress.
 She is best known for her Bollywood item songs and film work.

 Personal life

 Khan is fluent in the Persian, Azeri, Norwegian, English and Urdu languages.
-Khan has a bachelor's degree in Marketing & Advertising and two master's degree in international business and film & television.
+Khan has a bachelor's degree in marketing & advertising, and two master's degrees in international business and film & television.

 She married Sahil Khan on September 21, 2004, but divorced in July 2005.
 In 2009, she had a new romance with someone from India while keeping a low profile.

 Career

 Khan gained fame when she appeared in the music video of a remix of the classic Indian Hindi movie song "Chadti Jawani Meri Chaal Mastani".
 She was a contestant in the Norwegian version of the Paradise Hotel reality show, where she was accused of having multiple plastic surgeries.
-She claimed that she has not undergone any surgery.
+She claimed that she had not undergone any surgery.

 Filmography

 Controversies

 Khan allegedly posed topless for the Norwegian men's magazine VI Menn in 2004.
 She denied this and said that the pictures had been graphically manipulated.

 She was deported from India to Norway in February 2005 for allegedly providing false documents to procure her work visa.
 She had been working while on tourist visa.
 However, she and Sahil Khan claimed that she had married him and hence was eligible to become an Indian national.